Quantum simulation of interlayer charge ordering in Kagome frustrated-magnet: Discussion

-\paragraph{Connection to bulk spin ice and quantum spin liquid candidates.} The string tension $1/\xi$ mirrors the Dirac-string correlation length inferred from pinch-point widths in Ho$_2$Ti$_2$O$_7$~\cite{Fennell2009}: in the bulk material it grows as temperature decreases below $T^*\sim0.5$--$1\,\mathrm{K}$, while in our experiment it grows as $\Geff$ decreases toward the classical limit, establishing the QPU transverse-field sweep as a direct quantum analogue of the thermal crossover in pyrochlore spin ice.
-In the quantum spin ice candidate Pr$_2$Zr$_2$O$_7$, inelastic neutron scattering reports quasi-elastic scattering consistent with itinerant monopole-like excitations~\cite{Kimura2013}; our QPU provides the same physics at experimentally controllable $\Gamma$, with direct observational access to $\rhom$ and $G(r)$, quantities accessible only indirectly through neutron linewidths in bulk crystals.
-The quantum Coulomb phase, a deconfined state of magnetic monopoles stabilised by quantum fluctuations~\cite{Savary2012,Lee2012}, remains the long-term target; the remaining gap $\delta\mu\approx0.86\,\Jone$ is now a precise engineering specification rather than an unquantified bound.
+In CT-MoTe$_2$, the charge state of mirror-twin-boundary superatoms governs filling of the kagome-like flat and Dirac bands~\cite{LeiMoTe2023}.
+The staggered charge correlator $C_s^\perp$ restricted to ice-rule plaquettes translates directly to a layer-resolved staggered superatom-charge correlator measurable in STM dI/dV maps of MoTe$_2$ van der Waals bilayers.
+The $\approx12\times$ sensitivity advantage of $S_Q^{\mathrm{stag}}(\kstar)$ implies that published STS spectra of CT-MoTe$_2$~\cite{LeiMoTe2023} likely underestimate the staggered charge-order amplitude at intermediate mirror-twin-boundary densities, where intersections introduce defect sites contributing incoherent spectral weight, directly analogous to the all-plaquette estimator bias established here.
+A sign change in the layer-resolved staggered correlator as a function of interlayer chalcogen separation, tunable via the number of intervening van der Waals layers, would constitute a direct materials realisation of the antiferroelectric Ice-II instability in a 2D quantum material.

-\paragraph{Trustworthiness of the QPU results.} Three independent lines of evidence establish that the measured observables reflect genuine many-body physics rather than hardware artefacts.
-First, all three confinement diagnostics, namely exponential $G(r)$, universally negative $\Delta\mathrm{BIC}$, and $\rho_{\max}<1$, agree without assuming any specific freeze-out model.
-Second, the antiferroelectric transition coupling $(\Jz/\Jone)^*\approx0.044$ is stable across five decades of annealing time and survives the blind holdout test with sub-$1\sigma$ residuals, ruling out fine-tuning or sampling artefacts.
-Third, the orthogonal control picture, with $\Geff$ governing $\rhom$ and $\Jz$ governing $C_s^\perp$ independently, and with $\Jz$-independent power-law exponents $\gamma$, would be impossible to produce by any known systematic hardware error, which would instead couple both axes.
+The confinement length $\xi$ extracted from $G(r)$ parallels the Dirac-string correlation length inferred from pinch-point widths in Ho$_2$Ti$_2$O$_7$~\cite{Fennell2009}, establishing the QPU transverse-field sweep as the quantum analogue of the thermal crossover in pyrochlore spin ice.
+The quantum renormalisation ratio $\rho_{\max}=0.2771$ (Supplementary Fig.~S6) quantifies fractional progress toward the quantum Coulomb phase~\cite{Savary2012,Lee2012}, placing the current platform a factor of $\approx3.6$ below the deconfinement threshold.
+In the quantum spin-ice candidate Pr$_2$Zr$_2$O$_7$, inelastic neutron scattering reports quasi-elastic scattering consistent with itinerant monopole-like excitations~\cite{Kimura2013}.
+The QPU platform provides direct measurement of $\rhom$ and $G(r)$ at controllable $\Gamma$, quantities accessible in bulk crystals only indirectly through neutron linewidths and where structural disorder~\cite{Sibille2018} prevents the systematic parameter sweeps performed here.
+Reaching deconfinement requires $\Gamma_c\gtrsim0.6\,\Jone$, corresponding in transmon-based circuit-QED~\cite{Houck2012} to an anharmonicity-to-coupling ratio $\alpha/g\approx3$--$5$ for kagome vertex energies $\Jone\sim10$--$50\,\mathrm{MHz}$.